Touch the Sun (TV series): First International Film festival for Children – Sofia

-Devil’s Hill, Princess Kate and Captain Johnno of the Touch the Sun series were screened at the First International Festival for Children held in Sofia, Bulgaria from 14-22 July 1988.
+Devil's Hill, Princess Kate and Captain Johnno of the Touch the Sun series were screened at the First International Festival for Children held in Sofia, Bulgaria from 14–22 July 1988.

 The Paters

 At the presentation of the 1988 Bicentennial Paters presented by the Australasian Academy of Broadcast Arts and Sciences at Expo 88 in Brisbane, Australia.
 More than 1600 television, film and radio entries in 110 categories from 46 countries were judged.

-And in the major Drama and variety Entertainment category the Australian Children’s Television Foundation took two of the three children’s program awards.
-Touch the Sun received the children’s Drama program – Series Award.
+In the major Drama and Variety Entertainment category the Australian Children's Television Foundation took two of the three children’s program awards.
+Touch the Sun received the children's Drama program – Series Award.

 AFI Awards

-George Ogilvie was nominated in the Best Director – telemovie category of the AFI (Australian Film Institute) Awards for his direction of Princess Kate of the Touch the Sun series.
+George Ogilvie was nominated in the Best Director – telemovie category of the AFI (Australian Film Institute) Awards for his direction of Princess Kate.
 The awards were presented in Sydney, Australia on 10 October 1988.

 Chicago International Festival of Children’s Films

-At the Chicago International Festival of Children’s Films held from 14-23 October 1988, Devil’s Hill of the Touch the Sun series was awarded First Prize for Live Action in the feature length Video Section.
+At the Chicago International Festival of Children’s Films held from 14–23 October 1988, Devil's Hill was awarded First Prize for Live Action in the feature length Video Section.

 Australian Television Society Awards for Excellence

-At the Australian Television Society Awards held in Melbourne and Sydney on Saturday, 19 November 1988, Touch the Sun won the award for Excellence for Children’s Drama (Peter & Pompey); the Award for Excellence in Scriptwriting – One-Off Drama or Mini-Series (Peter & Pompey by John Misto); and the Award for Excellence in a Performance by a Juvenile Actor (Damien Walters in Captain Johnno).
+At the Australian Television Society Awards held in Melbourne and Sydney on Saturday, 19 November 1988, Touch the Sun won the award for Excellence for Children's Drama (Peter & Pompey); the Award for Excellence in Scriptwriting – One-Off Drama or Mini-Series (Peter & Pompey by John Misto); and the Award for Excellence in a Performance by a Juvenile Actor (Damien Walters in Captain Johnno).

-Australian Cinematographers’ Society Awards
+Australian Cinematographers' Society Awards

-At the Australian Cinematographers’ Society Awards, announced on 29 October 1988, Roger Dowling won a Gold Cinema Award for his work as Cinematographer on Captain Johnno.
+At the Australian Cinematographers' Society Awards, announced on 29 October 1988, Roger Dowling won a Gold Cinema Award for his work as cinematographer on Captain Johnno.

 Berlin International Film festival

-Devil’s Hill was selected for screening in the Children and Youth section of the Berlin International Film Festival held from 10-21 February 1989.
+Devil's Hill was selected for screening in the Children and Youth section of the Berlin International Film Festival held from 10–21 February 1989.

 7th International Film Festival for Youth

-All Touch the Sun films were screened during the 7th International Film Festival for Youth held in Lyon, France from 13-23 March 1989.
+All Touch the Sun films were screened during the 7th International Film Festival for Youth held in Lyon, France from 13–23 March 1989.
 Captain Johnno was screened in the Competition Section and all other films in the Information Section.
 Captain Johnno received a high distinction (runner up) in the Grand Jury prize section of the Festival.

 The Grenfell Henry Lawson Festival of Arts

-Touch the Sun won the award for best Australian produced television series presented in Grenfell NSW, Australia, on 10 June 1989 as part of the town’s Queen’s Birthday weekend Henry Lawson Festival of Arts.
+Touch the Sun won the award for best Australian produced television series presented in Grenfell, New South Wales, on 10 June 1989 as part of the town's Queen’s Birthday weekend Henry Lawson Festival of Arts.

 Banff Television festival

-Captain Johnno and Princess Kate of the Touch the Sun series were selected for screening in the Banff Television Festival which was held in Canada from 4-10 June 1989.
-Captain Johnno was one of three finalists in the children’s section.
+Captain Johnno and Princess Kate were selected for screening in the Banff Television Festival which was held in Canada from 4–10 June 1989.
+Captain Johnno was one of three finalists in the children's section.